NVIDIA/NeMo-Framework-Launcher/README.md

 You can then run `./nephele init` and `./nephele create`.

-We also recommend mounting an external persistent NFS once the cluster is up and running (ensure it is mounted on all nodes) and using this to configure and run NeMo Megatron.
+We also recommend mounting an external persistent NFS once the cluster is up and running (ensure it is mounted on all nodes) and using this to configure and run NeMo Multimodal.

 The above steps apply to all CSPs, including Azure, AWS, and OCI.
 Some modifications are necessary for OCI and AWS and are detailed below.
 Note that for OCI, a custom image must be imported, which should be done before running `./nephele create`.

-#### 4.1.2.
+#### 5.1.2.
 OCI

-NeMo Megatron supports running training and inference containers on OCI.
+NeMo Multimodal supports running training and inference containers on OCI.
 For detail orchestration scripts, reach out to [oci_nm@nvidia.com](mailto:oci_nm@nvidia.com)

-#### 4.1.3.
+#### 5.1.3.
 AWS

 To launch jobs on AWS, the EFA driver and NCCL plugin first need to be installed on top of the training container.
 We recommend building a new container image with Docker, then creating an Enroot image.